 Cellar Profile

 In the mid 1700s, Bernardin Charrère moved from the Haute Savoie in Southeast France to the Aosta Valley and established Les Crêtes, a mill and farm in Aymavilles.
 This was in the middle of the 21 square mile Aosta Valley, in the heart of the wine region.
 In 1810, the family planted 2 hectares of vinifera grapes and the winery was born.
 The family still continues to craft wines from those vineyards to this day.
-Les Crêtes is the largest privately-owned winery in the region, but would be considered “boutique” in most other regions around the world.
-It has been at the forefront of searching out rare, indigenous vinifera varieties and helping protect them from extinction.
-Grapes like Prie Rouge, Mayolet, Cornalin, Premetta and Fumin exist nowhere else in the world and Les Crêtes, along with the rest of the tiny vignerons in the region, has worked with the Italian government to preserve them.
-This is one of the most challenging regions on earth to work for wine, with non-contiguous vineyards frequently planted on ledges on the side of steep Alpine mountains where they can find a little sandy soil.
+Consistently recognized as the finest producer in the region, this is a boutique estate by international standards, but the largest privately-owned winery in Val d’Aosta.
+Working with the Italian government and other tiny vignerons in the region, Les Crêtes has been a pioneer in searching out rare, indigenous vinifera varieties — grapes like Petit Rouge, Mayolet, Prie Blanc, Premetta and Fumin, which exist nowhere else in the world — and helping protect them from extinction.
+This is one of the most challenging regions on earth to work for wine, with noncontiguous vineyards frequently planted on ledges on the side of steep Alpine mountains where they can find a little sandy soil.
 Hot summer days and extremely cool nights, coupled with a dry growing season allow for some of the longest hang times on earth.
-Les Crêtes has consistently been recognized as the finest producer in the region and a destination spot for wine lovers.
-Their wines are powerful, yet elegant, with their trademark salty minerality – a true representation of the terroir of the Val d’Aosta.
+Their wines are powerful yet elegant, with trademark salty minerality – a true representation of this unique Alpine terroir.

 Region